-EPA Waste Data Release, 3 May 2016
+EPA Waste Data Release, July 2020

 - Products of composting and anaerobic digestion were used in horticulture, landscaping and agricultural land treatment.